-You can send disk dumps (especially KF/SCP), comments, requests, flames, threats, etc. to the email address found on the M.I.J.E.T.
+You can send disk dumps, comments, requests, criticism, flames, threats, etc. to the email address found on the M.I.J.E.T.
 Home Page.

-XM6 Type G is a much more advanced fork of XM6 and is recommended for general use these days.
+XM6 Type G is a much more accurate fork of XM6 and is recommended for general use these days.

 The WinX68k Tracer Version emulator might also be a useful supplement to XM6 Pro-68k, due to its more powerful tracing functionality (such as memory breakpoints).
 Also has a cheat finder.
 The general-purpose equivalent is the WinX68k High-Speed Version